Greece Moments Greece Moments

 18 Min Read

-An endless expanse runs through the landscape of the Mani in Greece with its inaccessible coast, rugged hills and barren slopes.
-In between, there are always medieval scattered settlements with striking defensive towers, from the mountains to the sea.
+An endless expanse runs through the landscape of the Mani in Greece, with its inaccessible coast, rugged hills and barren slopes.
+In between, there are always medieval scattered settlements with striking defensive towers, stretching from the mountains to the sea.

 Peloponnes Sehenswuerdigkeiten Vathia Geisterdorf Mani